amirchev/OBS-Lyrics/README.md

 ```
 #A:2 This alaternate line shows for the next two pages of Lyrics.
 ```
+### Lyrics Monitor Browser Dock
-### A Lyrics Monitor Page updated in HTML is available in the Songs Folder as Monitor.htm.
+A Lyrics Monitor Page updated in HTML is available in the Songs Folder as Monitor.htm.
 Press the Open Songs Folder to find the file and open it in a browser.
 It is also possible to add this url as a dockable window in OBS/View/Docks/Custom Browser Docks.
 The page shows Prepared Song x of n, Lyric Page x of n, Scene if current lyric is loaded from a source, The Song Title, Current Lyrics Page, Next Lyrics Page, Current Alternate Lyrics Page, Next Alternate Lyrics Page, and the Next Prepared Song.
-...

 Note: Lyrics loaded by a source in a scene are always prepared to the first prepared lyric location, and existing prepared lyrics are shifted up.
 Scene prepared lyrics are NOT saved in the prepared lyrics list.

 ## That's it